TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. method:: SSLSocket.read(len=1024, buffer=None)

-   Read up to *len* bytes of data from the SSL socket and return the result as a ``bytes`` instance.
+   Read up to *len* bytes of data kutoka the SSL socket and return the result as a ``bytes`` instance.
 If *buffer* is specified, then read into the buffer instead, and return the number of bytes read.